Skip to content

 Atrabilious: A Deep Melancholy

-To be atrabilious signifies more than just a passing bad day.
-This term has historical roots in ancient medicine.
-It is linked to black bile, one of the four humours believed to govern health and temperament.
+To be atrabilious signifies more than just a passing bad day – it denotes a profound, chronic gloom.
+This term has deep historical roots in ancient medicine, specifically linked to "black bile," one of the four humours believed to govern health and temperament.
+Researchers at the University of Cambridge note that this humoral system influenced Western medical thought for over two millennia, shaping perceptions of diet, health, and even language itself.

 Chronic Gloom